 Fleetwood Mac, "Station Man".
 From Kiln House, a post Peter Green and pre Buckingham-Nicks album that critics drubbed but I love.
 Hear it here.

 Fleetwood Mac, "Buddy's Song".
 From the same album; the best Buddy Holly song he didn't write (and never heard).
-Alas, no video or audio available.
+You can hear it here.

 DUMBO, a Brooklyn neighborhood the name of which is an acronym for "Down Under the Manhattan Bridge Overpass."